 Not bad for a Sunday afternoon in September.

 But things at the farm and in the soil are winding down.
 (Peppers are still plentiful though…) We’ve already begun to plow some fields under and let them rest for the winter months.
 For the remaining three weeks of the season we’ll be providing more apples and other items from local farms.

 Also as our email this week mentioned, for those who receive shares on Saturday, we are shifting the remaining Saturday deliveries to Sunday in order to avoid some of the traffic snarls we’ve run into recently.
 Times and locations will remain the same otherwise.
 Email Emily or Sharon if this is going to be a problem for you.

-Lastly, thanks to everyone for your support during the season.
+Lastly, thanks to everyone for your support during the season for our pet insurance reviews.
 We will be sending out a survey to get your feedback on what worked well and what we could improve upon as we begin to make plans for the 2013 summer CSA!
 So stay tuned.